|

 and dairy products, and health and well being of livestock should

+be of a high standard.
 8- There are many working people earning £8/ £9 an hour

 then